zuozhenggh/learning-library/data-management-library/mysql/mysql-heatwave-analytics/analytics/analytics.md

-# Lab 4: Use Analytics Cloud on MySQL Database Service powered by Heatwave
+# Use Analytics Cloud on MySQL Database Service powered by Heatwave

 ## Key Objectives:
 - Learn how to use Oracle Analytics Cloud on MySQL Database Service powered by HeatWawe.